 Painting by Carl Pippich of the Am Hof Christkindlmarkt in 1901; Wien Museum Inv.-Nr.
 33925; excerpt reproduced under the terms of the CC BY 4.0 license; photo by Birgit and Peter Kainz, Wien Museum)

-The square has actually hosted markets for centuries, but the first Christmas one here appeared just as Charles Dickens began work on a story about a miserly old fellow named Scrooge.
+The square has actually hosted markets for centuries, but the first Christmas one here appeared just as Charles Dickens began work on a story about a miserly old fellow named Scrooge (a tale you can see come to life each year in Vienna in English courtesy of Open House Theatre).

-Today’s Am Hof Christmas market is ideal for those who like their sights and activities packed together, being close to Stephansdom (St. Stephen’s Cathedral) in the city centre and a short walk from the Freyung Christmas market as well.
+Today’s Am Hof Christmas market is ideal for those who like their sights and activities packed together, being close to, for example, the Hofburg palace complex in the city centre and a short walk from the Freyung Christmas market.

-Think of the market as made up of two parts.
+Think of the location as made up of two parts.

-The first part is the Kunsthandwerkmarkt (arts and crafts market), which features just over 20 huts selling, well, “arts and crafts”.
+The first part is the Kunsthandwerkmarkt (arts and crafts market), which typically features around 20 huts selling, well, “arts and crafts”.
 This is not your run-of-the-mill craft market, though.

 Unlike most market stands, you can go into some of these.
 You essentially have a wide aisle of miniature shops (handy for lifting your spirits if the weather turns grim).